-I have received and read the syllabus for Texas Government 2306 taught during Fall 2023 semester by Mrs. Jeffrey.
+I have received and read the syllabus for Introduction to Criminal Justice 1301 taught during Fall 2023 semester by Mrs. Jeffrey.
 Ms. Jeffrey has explained the syllabus to me and I agree to abide by the policies written in it.
 I understand the policies of class attendance, dropping the course, academic honesty and general class behavior, and, I understand the consequences of failing to comply with the policies.